synshop/ShopIdentifyer/README.md

 NGINX Configuration
 ===
 You'll need to set up SSL/TLS to do development, since all the Flask routes are designed to use SSL.
-Probably the easiest solution is to [follow these steps for using the built-in ad-hoc mechanism built into Flask / Werkzeug](https://blog.miguelgrinberg.com/post/running-your-flask-application-over-https)
+The development instance is already configured to use this ad-hoc mechanism when you start the application using `./localserver.py`, but there is more work involved to set a production instance that uses Gunicorn.
+You'll need to set up a HTTP server (we choose NGINX) to terminate the SSL requests and proxy them to the WSGI container.
+There is a very basic NGINX configuration in `nginx/default` that you should be able to use out of the box or without many changes.
+You will next to provide a SSL certificate but there are many solutions available on the internet.

 Starting, Stopping and Debugging
 ===